openedx/edx-documentation/en_us/shared/exercises_tools/lti_component.rst

 LTI Component
 ###############

-You may have discovered or developed an external learning application that you want to add to your online course.
-Or, you may have a digital copy of your textbook that uses a format other than PDF.
+You might have discovered or developed an external learning application that you want to add to your online course.
+Or you might have a digital copy of your textbook that uses a format other than PDF.
 You can add external learning applications or textbooks to Studio by using a Learning Tools Interoperability (LTI) component.
 The LTI component is based on the `IMS Global Learning Tools Interoperability <http://www.imsglobal.org/LTI/v1p1p1/ltiIMGv1p1p1.html>`_ version 1.1.1 specifications.

 You can use an LTI component in several ways.

-* You can add external LTI content that is displayed only, such as textbook content that doesn’t require a student response.
+* You can add external LTI content that is only displayed and does not require a student response, such as textbook content.

 * You can add external LTI content that requires a student response.
 An external provider will grade student responses.